“All You Need For Reliable Comfort”

-Some filters need to be cleaned monthly.
-At a minimum, change the filter every 3 months.
-A dirty filter will slow down air flow and make the system work harder to keep you warm or cool – wasting energy.
-A clean filter will also prevent dust and dirt from building up in the system which can lead to expensive maintenance and/or early system failure.
+Some filters need to be cleaned or replaced monthly, but every filter should be cleaned or replaced every 3 months.
+A dirty air filter reduces air flow, making HVAC systems work harder to keep you warm or cool, which wastes energy.
+A clean filter also prevents dust and dirt from building up in the system, which can lead to expensive maintenance and/or early system failure.

-A programmable thermostat is ideal for people who are away from home during set periods of time throughout the week.
+A programmable thermostat is ideal for people who are away from their home or office building during set periods of time throughout the week.
 Through proper use of pre-programmed settings, a programmable thermostat can save you money in energy costs.

-Just as a tune-up for your car can improve your gas mileage, a yearly tune-up of your heating and cooling system can improve efficiency and comfort.
-Plan to do cooling and heating system maintenance at least twice a year – once in the spring and once in the fall.
+Annual HVAC tune-ups of heating and cooling systems improve efficiency, and therefore comfort.
+It’s best to schedule cooling and heating system maintenance a minimum of twice a year, in the spring, and in the fall.

-If your HVAC equipment is more than 10 years old or not keeping your house comfortable, have it evaluated by our professional HVAC technicians.
-If it is not performing efficiently or needs upgraded, consider replacing it with a unit that has earned the ENERGY STAR.
-But before you invest in a new HVAC system, make sure that you have addressed the big air leaks in your house and the duct system.
-Sometimes, these are the real sources of problems rather than your HVAC equipment.
+If your HVAC equipment is more than 10 years old, or not performing adequately, have it evaluated by our professional HVAC technicians.
+If it is not performing efficiently or needs upgrading, consider replacing it with a unit that has earned an Energy Star rating.
+Remember to inspect and address air leaks in your building and duct work before investing in a new HVAC system.

-Sealing air leaks around your home and adding insulation can help your home be more comfortable and energy efficient and provide up to a 10% savings on your energy bills annually.
-Simple fixes include installing weather stripping on doors and caulking around windows, while bigger jobs might include sealing leaks and adding insulation in your attic.
+Sealing air leaks around your property and adding insulation can help produce additional comfort and energy efficiency and provide up to 10% savings on your energy bills each year.
+We recommend installing weather stripping on doors, caulking around windows, sealing leaks, and insulating your attic.

-Lower the thermostat on your water heater to 120°F. Take short showers instead of baths and use low-flow showerheads for additional energy savings.
-Wash only full loads of dishes and clothes.
+To conserve the most water in your home, lower the thermostat on your water heater to 120°F, take short showers instead of baths, use low-flow showerheads for additional energy savings, and wash only full loads of dishes and clothes.